Trevin-Small/Trevin-Small/README.md

     educationAt = Freshman Computer Science student at Purdue University.
 I plan to take part in either the Machine Learning focus track, or the Software Engineering track.

-    workingOn = a mix of everything, but especially interested in Web development.
+    workingOn = a mix of everything, but as of late, especially interested in JS and nodeJS, and learning frameworks like electron and React.
-                Currently working on learning frameworks like React/Vue in my spare time.

     knowledgeableIn = ["Python", "JS", "Java", "C", "Solidity", "HTML", "CSS", "Firebase", "Google cloud API's" ]